Warning: Details are graphic and disturbing.

 The coroner's office said his pending cause of death was hypothermia, ruling it a homicide.

-More charges could be filed following the completion of the autopsy and as the investigation progresses, prosecutors said.
+More charges could be filed following the completion of the autopsy and as the investigation progresses, prosecutors previously said.

 A judge on Sunday ordered Jeremiah Perry held on $3 million bail, according to the Lake County State's Attorney's office.
 Jannie Perry was taken to the hospital on Saturday after she said she was ill, officials said, noting she would be taken to bond court once she is discharged.